JPRichardson7/amazon_system/draft-phase.md

 - 50% personality elements
 - 5% flexibility

-### Personality Minimum
+### Personality Density
-At least one creative element per paragraph
+- There should be atleast one creative element per paragraph.
+- Humor should be strategically concentrated at the beginning (to hook readers) and end (to leave a positive impression) of reviews, with consistent personality throughout.

 ### Section-Specific Adjustments